 Please keep in mind, I live near Seattle in the Pacific Northwest, and this list is my personal June Homestead To Do List.
 Your list may need to be slightly altered depending on where you live and your homestead needs.

 Please check out all of our favorite Homesteading and Gardening tools in our Amazon Shop!

 You might have thought that you were done planting now that May is over.
 HA!
 Nope!
 Still more to plant this month!
+Before you plant all the things this month, use these tips on natural slug and snail control methods to keep them at bay so they don't decimate your garden!
 Here is my list for this month:

 These veggies can be sown earlier than June, but can be sown again in June for a longer staggered harvest: